Kariuki62/Hero-Squad/README.md

 # Hero Squad
 ### Author: Kelvin Kariuki

-This is a program that helps a user Encrypt an Decrypt a program.
+This is prgram that helps a user to create both squads and heroes more to that merge them together.

 ## Getting Started
 Have a review of my Github account and visit the Repository.